-Unfortunately the investment community can punish as vigorously as it can reward.
-One disingenuous comment from a CFO, and confidence is shattered, as well as the CFO’s reputation.
+Unfortunately, the investment community can punish as vigorously as it can reward.
+One disingenuous comment from a CFO and confidence is shattered along with the CFO’s reputation.

-So we would add the following confidence-enhancing attributes to the list.
+So, we would add the following confidence-enhancing “Great CFO” attributes to the list.

 A great CFO: